nicholasnloehrke/clay_tools/README.md

 Hi Sabrina,

-Download [FreeCAD](https://www.freecad.org/downloads.php) to edit the model.
+Download [FreeCAD](https://www.freecad.org/downloads.php) to edit the model or just download `sabrina_super_clay_tool.stl` if no modifications are desired.

 You can modify the position of the inner point by changing the variable set named `Sabrina Change This To Alter The Angle`.